isaacg1/fort/fort.md

 There are two players who alternate turns.

 There are two kinds of units: *dots* and *forts*.
-Pieces can move, forts cannot.
+Dots can move, forts cannot.

 A *turn* consists of up to three *moves*, followed by one *spawn*.